(You have been redirected here to our free ebook sub-domain from the CaravanCamperRV.com home site.)

 Frequency of notifications:

 We aren’t going to flood your inbox with countless offers.
 You might hear from us once every couple of weeks at the most FROM THIS LIST.
-(The general blog is totally separate and notifications from that list can go out daily on rare occasions.)
+(The general blog is totally separate and notifications from that list go out only to that list.)

-For those who have been here before, as of 2/5/13 we have made the decision to abandon the version of the book that we had originally planned.
+For those who have been here before, as of 2/5/13 we have made the decision to revise the version of the book that we had originally planned.

 The time available, weather, the learning curve on drawing programs and other things, has caused so many delays already, and put so much stress on me that I am sticking with the original version, which WILL become a paid version (with new revisions) in the very near future.
-The free version will be pared down to the basics only.
+The free version will be pared down to the basics only, as an evaluation copy.
 Any other drawings, videos and other additional information will be added to the blog as we have them available.

 As far as the paid version of the ebook, when we have it ready, you will know it by what this page has on it.
-We were hoping to have it ready by now, but thanks to the excessive summer heat and winter cold, not being able to find a drawing program that suited us and didn’t take six months to learn how to use, that didn’t happen, so at this point I hesitate to make any more promises, except “ASAP”.
-By eliminating the detailed drawings, we only need to update the ebook in order to make it the paid version, so that will speed things up.
+We were hoping to have it ready by now, but we have had many delays, so at this point I hesitate to make any more promises, except “ASAP”.
+By eliminating the detailed drawings, and making it more of an idea book, we only need to update the ebook in order to make it the paid version, so that will speed things up.

 Until then, you’re getting a lot of good usable information in this version while it’s still free.
 If you have any interest, grab it now, because that will change soon.
-The only thing it’s missing is detailed drawings and pictures, and links to “how-to” videos (which we will still put on the site as they are available), but if you can picture it in your mind, it can happen.
+The only thing it’s missing is detailed drawings and pictures, but if you can picture it in your mind, it can happen.
 Once the paid version is released, the newer free version is going to be downsized drastically.

 |Thank you so much!
 This is what I’ve been looking for!
 We have gone back and forth about getting a travel trailer for years, but with the fact that we live in a townhouse complex and have no place to park it, plus the additional expenses of a motorhome or trailer, we have not been able to justify getting one.
 Converting our van would be a perfect solution.
 I’m going to retire in December, so we’ll have the time to put some work into this (once winter is over).
 Thanks again and I will read everything on your site.
 Looking forward to seeing what you do with your van!
 M.S.P.